Spectral bounds for exit times on metric measure Dirichlet spaces and applications: Examples

 \begin{acknowledgement} We thank Rodrigo Ba\~nuelos, Fabrice Baudoin, Li Chen, and Maria Gordina for helpful discussions on improving the paper.
-We also thank Tuomas Hyt\"onen for a remark that helped simplify one of our arguments. \end{acknowledgement}
+We thank Tuomas Hyt\"onen for a remark that helped simplify one of our arguments.
+We also thank two anonymous referees whose insightful comments and suggestions have led to an improved manuscript. \end{acknowledgement}